 - Both views are myopic, in that they are transient assessments and likely to change over time, but the time scale may be long (decades or more). - Likewise, the microbial loop, as a link, may be important over short periods when food resources are scarce.

+Protozoa

-Protozoa Single-celled, eukaryotic, heterotrophs ranging in size from 2 $\mu$ m to 1 mm or more.
+Single-celled, eukaryotic, heterotrophs ranging in size from 2 $\mu$ m to 1 mm or more.
 Feed mostly by phagocytosis (engulfment).

 Three basic types:

 Flagellates

 Use one or two (sometimes more) flagella (little whips) for motility.

 Size: 2-100 μm

-Representative taxa: Dinoflagellates, Chrysomonads, Bicosoecids, Choanoflagellates, Kinetoplastids
+Representative taxa: Dinoflagellates, Chrysomonads, Bicosoecids,

+Choanoflagellates, Kinetoplastids

 Ciliates

 Range from uniformly covered with cilia (hair-like tubules) to mostly naked with tufts of cilia.

 Size: 10-200 μm

 Representative taxa: (planktonic) Oligotrichs, Tintinnids, Scuticociliates, (benthic) Hypotrichs, Peritrichs, Heterotrichs

 Sarcodines

 Amoeba-like species without flagella or cilia.
 Many possess skeletal structures or "shells"

-Size: $5 \mu m$ to > 1 mm
+Size: 5 $\mu$ m to > 1 mm

 Representative taxa: Gymnamoebae, Testacea, Foraminifera, Radiolaria, Acantharia, Heliozoa

 Feeding and Motility

 Fig. 2.6 The food vacuole cycle of a ciliate like Paramecium.
-The food vacuole (a) receives captured food particles at the cytostome, where it also receives membrane from discoidal vesicles (dv); the food vacuole is pinched off from the surface membrane, and as it moves away (b) it fuses with acidosome vesicles (av); fluid is removed from the vacuole (c) into tubular vesicles (tv), which may recycle to the cytostome; the shrunken vacuole (d) receives enzymes in lysosomes (l), that are either newly produced from ER or recycled from old food vacuoles; following digestion (e) micropinocytosis occurs around the vacuole and later (f) some lysosomal materials may be retrieved and recycled before the spent vacuole reaches the cytoproct (g), where undigested materials may be released and membrane retrieved to be returned to the cytostome as discoidal vesicles.
+The food vacuole (a) receives captured food particles at the cytostome, where it also receives membrane from discoidal vesicles (dv); the food vacuole is pinched off from the surface membrane, and as it moves away (b) it fuses with acidosome vesicles (av); fluid is removed from the vacuole (c) into tubular vesicles (tv), which may recycle to the cytostome; the shrunken vacuole (d) receives enzymes in lysosomes (l), that are either newly produced from ER or recycled from old food vacuoles; following digestion (e) micropinocytosis occurs around the vacuole reaches the cytoproct (g), where undigested materials may be released and membrane retrieved to be returned to the cytostome as discoidal vesicles.
 (Information from Nilsson, 1979 and Allen, 1984).

+Extreme Examples

-Extreme Examples Didinium Eats Paramecium
+Didinium Eats Paramecium